bmannakee/caller_paper/paper.md

 $$

-## Sensitivity in real data
-We examined two real tumor datasets in which variants had been validated by deep targeted resequencing [@Griffith2015;@Shi2018].
-@Griffith2015 performed whole genome sequencing of an acute myeloid leukemia to a depth of ~312X, called variants with seven different variant callers and validated over 200,000 variants by targeted re-sequencing to a depth of ~1000X.
-This led to a platinum set of variant calls containg 1,343 SNVs.
-We obtained BAM files from this experiment and called variants using MuTect 1.1.7, then compared the sensitivity of the calls between MuTect and our method (Figure 1A).
-At any relevant threshold our method is slightly more sensitive than MuTect.
-MuTect is unable to recover 100% of the calls due to hueristic filtering and other differences between MuTect and the other variant callers used.

-@Shi2018 performed multi-region sequencing of 6 breast tumors to evaluate the effects of variant calling and sequencing depth on estimates of tumor heterogeneity, validating 1,385 somatic SNVs.
-As with the leukemia we obtained BAM files for this experiment and compared our method to raw MuTect calls (Figure 1B).
-We again find that our method is more sensitive than MuTect across the full range of relevant thresholds.

-![Sensitivity in real tumors.
-A) AML31 platinum SNV calls [@Griffith2015].
-B) Validated SNV in 6 breast cancers[@Shi2018].](figures/real_tumor_sensitivity.png)

 ## Sensitivity and specificity in simulated data
-In order to describe the operating characteristics of our score as a classifier compared to MuTect, we simulated six tumors (see methods), three 100X whole genomes and three 500X whole exomes, with three differnent mutation spectra(methods).
+In order to describe the operating characteristics of our score as a classifier compared to MuTect, we simulated NGS reads and called variants six tumor-normal pairs as described in Methods.
+We made three 100X whole genomes and three 500X whole exomes, with three differnent mutation spectra.
 In WES simulations the relatively smaller number of variants, and consequent lower number of very low frequency variants, causes the methods to perform similarly, but our method is slightly more sensitive and has slightly higher AUROC than raw MuTect scores.
 The large number of mutations present and at low frequency in whole genome simulations provide a clearer demonstration of the benefits of the method.
 The portion of the ROC curve for our method is substantially higher than the curve for MuTect, and the MuTect curve is essentially linear, is due to the effect of the prior.